radixdlt/Ignition/README.md

 let caviarnine_package = addresses[1];
 let defiplaza_package = addresses[2];

-let mut test_runner = {
+let mut ledger = {
     let mut in_memory_substate_database =
         InMemorySubstateDatabase::standard();
     in_memory_substate_database.commit(&database_updates);
-    TestRunnerBuilder::new()
+    LedgerSimulatorBuilder::new()
         .with_custom_database(in_memory_substate_database)
-        .without_trace()
+        .without_kernel_trace()
         .build()
 };
 ```

-At this point, the local `test_runner` has the Ociswap, Caviarnine, and Defiplaza packages all available and ready to use in local testing!
+At this point, the local `ledger` has the Ociswap, Caviarnine, and Defiplaza packages all available and ready to use in local testing!

 ### Interfaces